Linguage/AI-Rosseta/GPT辅助阅读/Lex Fridman with Donald Knuth.md

-be good at solving those problems and and they solve some of them so I put that in his exercises and and so a month later I had absorbed one new idea that I that I learned and you know I'm glad I heard about it in time otherwise my I wouldn't put my book out before I heard about the idea on the other hand this book was supposed to come in at 300 pages and I'm up to 350 now that added 10 pages to the book but if I learn about another one I probably first gonna shoot me well so in the process in that
+be good at solving those problems and and they solve some of them so I put that in his exercises and and so a month later I had absorbed one new idea that I that I learned and you know I'm glad I heard about it in time otherwise my I wouldn't put my book out before I heard about the idea on the other hand this book was supposed to come in at 300 pages and I'm up to 350 now that added 10 pages to the book but if I learn about another one I probably first gonna shoot me

 ## Some days harder than others
+well so in the process in thatone month process are some days harder than others

+are some days harder than
+others
-one month process are some days harder than others are some days harder than others well yeah my work is fun but I also work hard and every big job has parts that are a lot more fun than others and so many days I'll say why do I have to have such high standards like why couldn't I just be sloppy and not try this out and you know just just report the answer but I but I know that people are conning me to do this and so okay so okay Donald grit my teeth and do it and and and then the joy comes out when I see that actually you know I'm getting good results and and and I get and I even more when I see that somebody has actually read and understood what I wrote and told me how to make it even better I did want to mention something about the about the method so I got this tablet here where I do the first you know the first writing of concepts okay so so and what language I didn't write so hey take a look at but you know here random say explain how to draw such skewed pixel diagrams okay so I got this paper about 40 years ago when I was visiting my sister in Canada and they make tablets of paper with this nice large size and just the right very small space between like oh yeah yeah particularly also just yeah you know I've got these manuscripts going back to the 60s and and and those are when I get my ideas on paper okay but I'm a good typist in fact I went to type in school when I was when I was in high school and so I can type faster than I think so then when I do the editing you know stand up and type then I then I revise this and it comes out a lot different than what you look for style and rhythm and things like that come out at the at the typing state and you type in tack and I type in tack and can you can you think in tech No so to a certain extent I have I have only a small number of idioms that I use like you know a beginning or theorem I do something for displayed equation I do something and and so on but I but I I have to see it and in the way that it's on here yeah right for example touring
+well yeah my work is fun but I also work hard and every big job has parts that are a lot more fun than others and so many days I'll say why do I have to have such high standards like why couldn't I just be sloppy and not try this out and you know just just report the answer but I but I know that people are conning me to do this and so okay so okay Donald grit my teeth and do it and and and then the joy comes out when I see that actually you know I'm getting good results and and and I get and I even more when I see that somebody has actually read and understood what I wrote and told me how to make it even better I did want to mention something about the about the method so I got this tablet here where I do the first you know the first writing of concepts okay so so and what language I didn't write so hey take a look at but you know here random say explain how to draw such skewed pixel diagrams okay so I got this paper about 40 years ago when I was visiting my sister in Canada and they make tablets of paper with this nice large size and just the right very small space between like oh yeah yeah particularly also just

+yeah
+you know I've got these manuscripts going back to the 60s and and and those are when I get my ideas on paper okay but I'm a good typist in fact I went to type in school when I was when I was in high school and so I can type faster than I think so then when I do the editing you know stand up and type then I then I revise this and it comes out a lot different than what you look for style and rhythm and things like that come out at the at the typing state and you type in tack

+and I type in tack and can you

+can you think in tech

+No so to a
+certain extent I have I have only a small number of idioms that I use like you know a beginning or theorem I do something for displayed equation I do something and and so on but I but I I have to see it and in the way that it's on here

+yeah right for example touring

 ## Macros
-wrote what the other direction you don't write macros you don't think in macros particularly but when I need a macro I'll go ahead and and these and do it but but the thing is they I also write to fit I mean I'll I'll change something if I can if I can save a line I've got you know it's like haiku I'll figure out a way to rewrite the sentence so that it'll look better on the page and I shouldn't be wasting my time on
+wrote what the other direction you don't write macros you don't think in macros

+particularly but when I need a macro I'll go ahead and and these and do it but but the thing is they I also write to fit I mean I'll I'll change something if I can if I can save a line I've got you know it's like haiku I'll figure out a way to rewrite the sentence so that it'll look better on the page and I shouldn't be wasting my time on